peytoncordero/DRI25/command-line.md

 ## MacOS Users

 If you're using macOS:

 1. Click the Spotlight Search button (the magnifying glass) in the top right of your desktop.
 2. Type “terminal” into the bar that appears.
 3. Select the first item that appears in the list.
 4. When the Terminal pops up, you will likely see either a window with black text over a white background or colored text over a black background.

-IMAGE of Terminal in macOS

-Please note: You can change the color of your Terminal or BashShell background and text by selecting Shell from the top menu bar, and then selecting a theme from the menu under New Window.
+transPlease note: You can change the color of your Terminal or BashShell background and text by selecting Shell from the top menu bar, and then selecting a theme from the menu under New Window.

 <Secret>